Can you inherit a housing association tenancy?

-A housing association tenancy can usually only be inherited once, unless the tenancy agreement allows for more than one succession.
-Check with the landlord.
+A housing association tenancy can only be inherited once, unless the tenancy agreement says there can be more than one succession.

-Your right to inherit or succeed to a housing association tenancy depends on the type of tenancy and your relationship with the person who died.
+Your right to inherit a housing association tenancy depends on the type of tenancy and your relationship with the person who died.

 who you are

 your relationship with the tenant

-how long you had been living with them
+how long you lived with them

 Joint housing association tenants